scipopt/MatlabSCIPInterface/README.md

 directly in the system console, but no active support for this process is provided.

+#### Linux: Problems with Lapack/MKL using SCIP with IPOPT

+This problem will often manifest with the message:

+'Intel MKL ERROR: Parameter 5 was incorrect on entry to DSYEV.'

+Matlab under Linux ships with a MKL version that replaces Blas, but is compiled with 64 Bit integers.
+The dynamic shared object loader will replace the Lapack/Blas implementation used by IPOPT by this MKL.
+If IPOPT uses a 32 Bit version, this causes a crash.

+There does not seem to exist a nice solution, but the following two might work for you:

+- You can tell the system to use the Lapack versions that were used by IPOPT with

+  `LD_PRELOAD=/path/to/Lapack/liblapack.so matlab`

+  Possibly further shared libraries have to be added.

+  This solutions seems to work, but has the price that all comands in Matlab that use Lapack will fail (because they do not use MKL anymore).
+In particular, eigenvalue comutations will fail.

+- You can build IPOPT and possibly linear algebra packages like Mumps statically.
+We have not yet been able to fully test whether this works.

+Any further solution options are welcome.

 #### Error after compilation

 One possible error is: